LattePandaTeam/Docs/content/3rd_delta_edition/bios.md

 !!!
 Note
-    **Turning on Fast Startup** is disabled by default in our system image file, so that LattePanda will be in shut down state after it's turned off.
+    **Turn on Fast Startup** is disabled by default in our system image file, so that LattePanda will be in shut down state after it's turned off.
 Otherwise, LattePana will be in hibernate state after it is turned off.
 This is caused by the power management feature of windows OS.
 Some BIOS settings are related to the status, so please pay attention to check this setting.

 <center>![](/assets/images/fast_startup_3Delta.jpg)</center>